AvrilHunter/nc-news-project/notes.md

 Deal with form validation better
 How to clear the error when you click the home button Next page and change limits
-Make topics and sort by all connected
+Make topics and sort by all connected in the flex.

-Make votes component universal for commments and articles

-MAke the newspaper logo white
+Make votes component universal for commments and articles Make the newspaper logo white
-Take out bullet points on all articles

-Article Thumbnail  - Reduce gaps, date along the bottom.

 All articles - bigger gap on the left than the right.
-Voting needs to be connected

-Click post with empty it should make the box red.
-Check next page buttons work on comments.
+Comments - currently adds a copy to the top of the original comments, rather than re-fetching them.
+Is this okay?